CarolynSher/Bootcamp-PreWork/README.md

 <a href='http://decusatis.net/carolyn/DatabaseWalkThru.mp4' title='Video Walkthrough'> Video Walkthrough of Project with Database</a>

+## Project Analysis

+As part of your pre-work submission, please reflect on the app and answer the following questions below:

+**Question 1:** "What are your reactions to the Android app development platform so far?
+Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

+**Answer:** [Enter your answer here in a paragraph or two].

+**Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
+How would you describe an adapter in this context and what is its function in Android?
+Why do you think the adapter is important?
+Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

+**Answer:** [Enter your answer here in a paragraph or two].

 ## Notes

 Must have mistakenly erased the constructing the ArrayList when cleaning up the app before quitting for the day-it started crashing when I opened it the next day.
 It took a little while to find the problem, since I didn't intend to do it!

+When adding the database things went relatively smoothly.
+Followed http://www.vogella.com/tutorials/AndroidSQLite/article.html

 ## License